 The VX310 also ditches the V310’s Monster-like headlight for a full-fairing that resembles the Panigale’s flowing lines.
 The dual headlight and tall, electronically-controlled windshield will certainly benefit long-distance riders.
 Two storage compartments in the fairing also accommodate creature comforts like a mobile device or your favorite can of pop (see below).

-In addition to its travel-savvy, the VX310 also boasts full LED lighting and a TFT display.
+In addition to its travel-savvy, the VX310 also boasts full lighting and a TFT display.
 Though pricing hasn’t been announced for Zontes’ new touring model, with the 310cc lineup priced between €4,690 ($5,522 USD) and €5,390 ($6,347 USD), we can speculate that the VX310’s MSRP would be within or a little above that range.

-While Zontes hasn’t announced a shipment date for the VX310, we expect Italy and Great Britain to receive the small cruiser for the 2021 model year.
+While Zontes hasn’t announced a shipment date for the VX310, we expect and Great Britain to receive the small cruiser for the 2021 model year.
 At only 370 pounds, the VX310 could certainly redefine the world’s idea of a grand touring model.